StarCodes2/alx-backend-storage/0x01-NoSQL/README.md

 - **3-all**: Contains a script that lists all documents in the collection school.
 - **4-match**: Contains a script that lists all documents with name="Holberton school" in the collection school.
 - **5-count**: Contains a script that displays the number of documents in the collection school.
+- **6-update**: Contains a script that adds a new attribute to a document in the collection school.